farhanangullia/fastapi-backend-cookie-cutter/README.md

 ### Build the 'regular' container

-This command builds a container which will run a Uvicorn server and deploy the ASGI app on it :
+Build the container which will run a Uvicorn server and deploy the ASGI app on it:

 ```
 docker build -t sample .